harinisri18/Diet-Recommendation-System/README.md

 # Diet-Recommendation-System

-The goal of application is to provide a platform where users find their Nutritious food according to their personal health preferences according to their BMI and recommend food separately for weight loss and gain categories and build a behavior of living healthy life and I have also build the recommendation system wherein it helps to identify the suitable drug names that can be recommended for the diseases respectively.
+The goal of application is to provide a platform where users find their Nutritious food according to their personal health preferences according to their BMI and recommend food separately for weight loss and gain categories and build a behavior of living healthy life.

 The flow of the project :